iqbalperdana/test-flash-sale/README.md

 Redis is used for concurrency control to make sure that purchase can be made smoothly without overselling.

+### Queue

+- **Redis Queue (BullMQ)**

+Used to decouple API requests from order processing and prevent database overload during high traffic.
+We can use alternative queue but with the one that have delayed job because we need this to expire order.

+### To be implemented in production

+- **CDN**: To distribute static content as we ship the frontend built/assets to client
+- **Load Balancer/Nginx**: To distribute the traffic between instance and to add network rules (rate limit, robot, etc) to harden the security and availability
+- **Observability**: To store and analyze the log of the system.

 ## Flow Diagram

 ![flow diagram](docs/img/flow-diagram.png)